PlayDough1992/pdEMU/README.md

 ## Troubleshooting

 ### "Failed to load core"
-- Make sure the path to the mGBA core file is correct
+- Make sure cores are in the `cores/` directory
+- Run `./download_all_cores.sh` to get recommended cores
-- Verify the core file has execute permissions: `chmod +x mgba_libretro.so`
+- Verify core files have execute permissions: `chmod +x cores/*.so`
 - Check if you're using the correct architecture (x86_64 vs ARM)

 ### "Failed to open game file"
-- Verify the ROM file path is correct
+- Verify the ROM file is supported by the selected system
-- Ensure the ROM file is a valid GBA ROM (.gba extension)
+- Ensure the ROM file has the correct extension
+- Some systems may require BIOS files (see BIOS_GUIDE.md)

 ### No audio
 - Check if SDL2 audio is properly configured on your system